WPCloudDeploy/wp-cloud-deploy/includes/core/apps/stable-diffusion/scripts/v1/readme.txt

 digital-ocean-startup-run-commands.txt - not used in this app.

-install-open-vpn.txt - script that will be executed to create the vpn server.
+install-stablediff.txt - script that will be executed to create the vpn server.
 It is going to be called via a wget command from the after-server-create-run-commands.txt script.

 params.sh - Tokens that will be used to pass parameters to install-open-vpn.txt script using linux EXPORT environmental variables.